Immigration detention in the United States: U.S. citizens in immigration detention

 There have been numerous cases where U.S. citizens have been held in immigration detention.
 Data from Syracuse University's Transactional Records Access Clearinghouse shows that "detainers were mistakenly placed on 834 U.S. citizens and 28,489 permanent residents between 2008 and 2012."
 In one case, a man was held in immigration detention for more than three years.
 In some cases ICE has actually deported U.S. citizens, including native-born U.S. citizens, to other countries.
 One notorious case (Mark Lyttle) involved a North-Carolina born (and therefore U.S. citizen) man deported to Mexico.
 Another case involved the deportation of a 14-year-old girl, born in Dallas, Texas, and therefore a U.S. citizen, to Colombia.
 Although ICE claims to keep no official figures on the percentage of detainees who have a credible claim to U.S. citizenship, the American Civil Liberties Union estimates this percentage to be between one and four percent.
 ICE has no legal authority over U.S. citizens.

+In January 2026, federal immigration agents in Columbia Heights, Minnesota detained a five-year-old Ecuadorian boy, Liam Conejo Ramos, with his father.
+Agents had the child knock on the family's door to check for occupants, a tactic a local school superintendent characterized as "essentially using a 5-year-old as bait."
+The family had an ongoing case for asylum and was not under a final removal order.
+The Department of Homeland Security said the father asked for his son to stay with him.
+The incident set off public outcry and gave rise to renewed debate over the treatment of minors and the ethical boundaries of enforcement operations in the U.S. immigration detention system.